Today, smartphones can completely replace a dedicated card reader and process payments on their own.

 no monthly fee or contract

-Adyen X SDK* only Custom fees
+Adyen SDK* only SDK* only Custom fees

 Although Square offers the most adaptable, user-friendly features, its transaction rate of 1.6% for Visa, Mastercard, eftpos and Amex cards is not the lowest.
-SumUp matches this rate with its EFTPOS app for Android.

 Zeller, Westpac, NAB and Tyro charge 1.4%, also without monthly fees or a contract (in most cases).
 ANZ Worldline charges even less per transaction – 1.3% – but comes with hidden fees.
-CommBank has the lowest fixed rate for eligible merchants, 1.1%.

-Only Android users can opt for NAB and Airpay, though we don’t recommend the latter because Airpay’s fees are higher and require a year’s commitment.
-In contract, Tyro only offers Tap to Pay on iPhone.
+Only Android users can opt for NAB and Airpay, though we don’t recommend the latter because Airpay’s fees are higher (rates go higher than 1.29%) and require a year’s commitment.

 Image: Square